 Take a look at our ultimate list of presentation software if you need help choosing the best presentation tool for your needs.

 While presenting, it’s recommended to maintain a consistent pace that’s neither too fast nor too slow.
 Talking fast might cause unnecessary tension in the audience, and excessively slow speech is sure to annoy them.

 While different people naturally speak at different paces, it’s still something that can be worked on and modified with enough practice.
 You can refine your pacing during rehearsals until the preferred pace is second nature to you.

 You’re about to start your presentation, but the internet connection is too slow, and your slides won’t load.
 On top of it, you didn’t follow our advice about not relying on slideshows.
 What do you do?

-Well, if you’re considerate enough, you would have brought with you a USB with backup slides.
+Well, if you’re considerate enough, you will have a USB flash drive with backup slides.
 Next time you feel like forgoing this little step, recall this scenario.

 That’s it!
 Hopefully, you’ve learned enough from our tips and are now ready to get to work.
-Delivering a good presentation is not an easy task, but definitely one that’s worth the effort.
+Delivering effective presentations is not an easy task, but definitely one that’s worth the effort.
 If you’d like to create a video presentation for your speech or even online platforms, give these customizable templates a try.